SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/command-line-switches.md

 `SOCRM.EXE /lang= /inipath= /user= /password= ...`

 * /LANG=XX - Default US.
-Defines the language code (US, NO, SW etc.).
+Defines the language code (for example, US, NO, or SW).
 Overrides the *SOUSER.INI* setting.
 * /INIPATH=XXX - Defaults to folder that SOCRM.EXE is located in.
 Set path to load *SuperOffice.ini* from.
 See Registry keys section below for MailLink configuration.
 * /USER=XXX - Defaults to blank.
 Set username.
 Overrides integrated login.
 * /PASSWORD=XXX - Set password.